mengiu/Super-Simple-Stocks-Test/README.md

 # Super Simple Stocks Test
- Super simple stocks is an application to manage trades on a set of stocks and it's a technical test as part of the hiring process for a very important company.
+ Super simple stocks Test is an application to manage trades on a set of stocks and it's a technical test as part of the hiring process for a very important company.

  ### 1. Assignment Description